Norway vs Sweden: Which Scandinavian country should you visit?

 Landscapes

-The term’ natural playground’ is thrown around a lot, but there’s no better way to describe Norway and Sweden.
-No, really, access to nature is a public right in Scandinavia, meaning you can hike, bike, pitch a tent or forage almost anywhere you want.
-And it’s just as well, because they’re frequently named among the most beautiful countries in the world.
+The term ’natural playground’ gets thrown around a lot, but that’s exactly what Norway and Sweden are.
+In fact, access to nature is a public right in Scandinavia, meaning you can hike, bike, pitch a tent or forage in most wild areas.
+And it’s just as well, because both countries are regularly ranked among the most beautiful in the world.

 Trollfjord in Norway